edurant/edurant.github.io/advising/msml.md

 ## Quarter System Applied ML Graduate Certificate (2021–'22 and 2022–'23)

-Completing this certificate at MSOE meets the [CSC5610][CSC5610] and CSC6621 requirements by substitution, reducing the number of additional courses needed to earn the MSML.
+Completing this certificate at MSOE meets the [CSC5610][CSC5610] and [CSC6621][CSC6621] requirements by substitution, reducing the number of additional courses needed to earn the MSML.

 ## [CSC5201 Microservices &amp; Cloud Computing][CSC5201]: Alternate Prerequisites
 Students with sufficient coursework in *both* web apps and cloud computing replace this course with an approved elective.

 ### Acceptable Web Apps Coursework
 * SE2840 Web Application Development, Required for CS and SE
-* SWE2511 Web Apps, Required for SWE
+* [SWE2511 Web Apps][SWE2511], Required for SWE

 ### Acceptable Cloud Computing Coursework
 * CS4230 / CSC4981 Distributed and Cloud Computing, Elective